AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 ### Summary

-So in practice, a processor is just an electronic circuit that interprets electric signals.
+So in practice, a processor is an electronic circuit that interprets electric signals.
 These signals can be associated with binary numbers.
-And a binary number is still just a number like any other.
+And a binary number is still a number like any other.
 It can be converted to a more familiar decimal base.
 The computer cannot see 'numbers', but in spoken and written language people refer to the electric signals by using numbers.

 In this example, we're doing a memory read, but the processor can do many other operations on these signals including mathematical ones such as